byronwade/academy.byronwade.com/README.md

 Join us today and start your journey to becoming a skilled contractor.
 With affordable prices and a focus on youth education, we are dedicated to providing accessible and quality education to all.

+# Vision

+We want a website similar to Khan Academy where we would be an online learning platform that offers video lessons, interactive quizzes and exercises, and educational games.
+The website should have a clean and simple user interface with a navigation menu that is easy to use.
+The courses should be well-structured and organized into categories, making it easy for students to find the subjects they want to learn.
+The website should also have a tracking system to allow students to monitor their progress and receive feedback on their performance.
+Additionally, the website should have an easy-to-use discussion forum where students can engage with other students and instructors, ask questions, and receive support.

 # Structure

 ## High School Students: